zagor/heatcontrol/README.md

 ## How to use it
 You configure two price limits: A high limit and a low limit.
 This defines three price intervals: Low, mid and high.
-For each price interval, you configure the heater setting to use.
+For each price interval, you configure the HVAC settings to use.

 Point your browser to port 8080 for a configuration interface and to /prices for price display.